DecentralizeJustice/Peershop/src/assets/markdown/shopper.md

 - The [ZK tool](https://github.com/tlsnotary/tlsn-extension) requires an updated chrome browser to use, so you must have access to a chrome desktop browser.
 - The email verification requires [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) support.
 Most major email providers, such as Gmail support this.

-These are vital facts to understand about being an shopper.
+These are vital facts to understand about being a shopper.
 Now we can cover the detailed process if disputes happen.

 ## 3 Detailed Dispute Process for the Shopper
 In cases of dispute, both sides will be asked to deposit more funds in the form of a bond and then provide.
 Here are the steps that the shopper must go through in cases of dispute.